Bucharest - Savings Bank

 Wed. - Sun.
 10 a.m. – 6 p.m.
 (October - April)

-Admission charge (English guided available)
+Admission charge (English-speaking guides available)

 Romania's leading art museum was founded in 1948 to house the former Royal Collection, which included Romanian and European art dating from the 15th to the 20th century.
 Located in the neoclassical former Royal Palace, set amid a wealth of historic buildings such as the Romanian Athenaeum, Kretzulescu Church and the Hotel Athenee Palace, the museum currently exhibits over 100,000 works divided into two major sections.
 Its National Gallery features the works of major Romanian artists, including Grigorescu, Aman and Andreescu.
 There is also a roomful of early Brancusi sculpture, such as you won't find anywhere else, demonstrating how he left his master, Rodin, behind in a more advanced form of expression.
 The European Gallery, comprising some 15 rooms, displays little-known art gems of El Greco, Monet, Rembrandt, Renoir, Breughels (father and son) Cezanne and Rubens.
 If you only have time to visit one gallery, make it the Romanian one.
 It is the most complete collection of Romanian works of art in the country and quite possibly, the world.